Empress Xu's restored image was not found in the search results provided.

 There was no relevant information on the reconstructed image of Empress Dowager Hu of the Northern Wei Dynasty in the search results provided, so he could not answer this question.

-Empress Xu (1362 - 1407) was the direct descendant of Emperor Zhu Di of the Ming Dynasty.
+Empress Xu (1362 - 1407) was the direct descendant of Emperor Chengzu of the Ming Dynasty, Zhu Di.
 She was the eldest daughter of Xu Da, the founding hero of the Ming Dynasty.
-Empress Xu was smart since she was a child and liked to read.
-She was known as the "female student."
+Empress Xu was smart since she was a child.
+She liked to read and was known as the "female student."
 In the ninth year of Hongwu (1376), she was conferred the title of Princess Yan and later went to the vassal territory with her husband Zhu Di.
-During her fief in Peiping, she mourned for Empress Xiao Ci Gao for three years and ate vegetarian meals according to the etiquette.
+During her fief in Beiping, she mourned for Empress Xiao Ci Gao for three years and ate vegetarian meals according to the etiquette.
 In the fourth year of Jianwen (1402), she was named Empress.
 Empress Xu had some achievements in governing the country.
 She wrote works such as Internal Training and Book of Persuasion to Good, which were promulgated all over the world.
 She died in Nanjing in July of the fifth year of Yongle (1407) at the age of 46.
 She was given the posthumous title of "Ren Xiao Ci Yi Cheng Ming Zhuang Xian with Empress Tianqi Shengwen" and buried in Changling.

 Empress Xu was the wife of Emperor Yongle Zhu Di of the Ming Dynasty.
 She was the first wife of Emperor Zhu Di of the Ming Dynasty.
 She was born in 1362 and died in 1407.
 Empress Xu was the eldest daughter of Xu Da, the founding hero of the Ming Dynasty.
 She was quiet and studious since she was a child.
 Her reputation spread far and wide.
 Zhu Yuanzhang personally summoned her and proposed marriage to his son, Zhu Di.
 Empress Xu was famous for her virtue and was deeply loved by Zhu Di.
 After Zhu Di ascended the throne, she was conferred the title of Empress.
 During this period, she assisted Zhu Di in creating the prosperous Ming Dynasty.
 Empress Xu was also a virtuous empress with both talent and learning.
 She was good at reading and proficient in the art of war.
 She was known as the "Confucian scholar among women."
 Her posthumous title was Ren Xiao Ci Yi Cheng Ming Zhuang Xian with Tianqi Shengwen Empress.
 Empress Xu's mausoleum was located in the Ming Dynasty's Changling Mausoleum.